URL Redirects

 • URLs with spaces (indicated by a "%20", which will automatically be added in the URL address bar to fill the empty space) and other non-alphanumeric characters cannot be redirected.

-• If you would like to redirect another top-level domain (e.g., new-url.berkeley.edu; a domain that's not your primary URL) to your site, please contact web-platform@berkeley.edu, as this process will require additional coordination/configuration.
+• If you would like to redirect another top-level domain (e.g., new-url.berkeley.edu; a domain that's not your primary URL) to your site, please contact web-platform@berkeley.edu(link sends e-mail), as this process will require additional coordination/configuration.